dtcenter/MET/met/docs/Users_Guide/masking.rst

 	  • For “solar_alt” and “solar_azi” masking, specify a gridded data file or a time string in YYYYMMDD[_HH[MMSS]] format.

-	    • For “lat” and “lon” masking, no “mask_file” needed, simply repeat the path for “input_file”.
+	    • For “lat” and “lon” masking, no “mask_file” needed, simply repeat the path for “input_grid”.

 	      • For “shape” masking, specify an ESRI shapefile (.shp).